Mathematical Platonism: Full-blooded Platonism

-Full-blooded Platonism is a modern variation of Platonism, which is in reaction to the fact that different sets of mathematical entities can be proven to exist depending on the axioms and inference rules employed (for instance, the law of the excluded middle, and the axiom of choice).
-It holds that all mathematical entities exist.
-They may be provable, even if they cannot all be derived from a single consistent set of axioms.
+Full-blooded Platonism (closely related to, and sometimes used synonymously with, plenitudinous Platonism) is a modern variation of Platonism, developed in reaction to the fact that different sets of mathematical entities can be proven to exist depending on the axioms and inference rules employed (for instance, the law of the excluded middle and the axiom of choice).
+It holds that all mathematical entities exist, so long as some self-consistent framework admits them; i.e., they need not all together be derivable from any single consistent set of axioms, since no such set is metaphysically privileged over alternatives.
+This has the benefit of providing a ready answer to Benacerraf's dilemma—if any consistent mathematical theory is guaranteed to pick out entities that actually exist, obtaining knowledge thereof poses no problem—though the view has faced criticism for thereby introducing an entirely new difficulty (a "uniqueness problem", wherein mathematical terms appear to lack determinate denotation; see "Platonized naturalism", below).

 Set-theoretic realism

-Set-theoretic realism (also set-theoretic Platonism) a position defended by Penelope Maddy, is the view that set theory is about a single universe of sets.
+Set-theoretic realism (also set-theoretic Platonism), a position defended by Penelope Maddy, is the view that set theory is about a single universe of sets.
 This position (which is also known as naturalized Platonism because it is a naturalized version of mathematical Platonism) has been criticized by Mark Balaguer on the basis of Paul Benacerraf's epistemological problem.

 Platonized naturalism

 A similar view, termed Platonized naturalism, was later defended by the Stanford–Edmonton School: according to this view, a more traditional kind of Platonism is consistent with naturalism; the more traditional kind of Platonism they defend is distinguished by general principles that assert the existence of abstract objects.
+This formulation of mathematical Platonism is—as argued by proponents such as Edward Zalta—both proof against Benacerraf's dilemma in much the same way as is full-blooded Platonism, while yet escaping the "uniqueness problem" to which the latter has been alleged to be vulnerable.